rfonod/stabilo/README.md

 conda activate stabilo
 ```

-Then, install the package using one of the following methods:
+Then, install the stabilo library using one of the following options:

 ### Option 1: Install from PyPI
 You can install the package from PyPI (not available yet):